Gay shunga – lust and love beneath the cherry tree

 “The delusion of normalcy has caused tremendous suffering for countless human beings, and it would be wise to cure ourselves of it as soon as possible. “

 Outdated and bigotted religious ideas have been engraved in our societies and minds that there should be a certain kind of sexuality that is “normal”.
 The delusion of normalcy has caused tremendous suffering for countless human beings, and it would be wise to cure ourselves of it as soon as possible.

 From an early age, the world around us teaches us to label all things we encounter and attach values to them.
 In this way, we create a distance between ourselves and the world around us, resulting in a warped perception not based on the reality of things.

 I think we can all agree that love is one of the most profound expressions of what makes us truly human.
 So why do so many people have problems with same-gender relationships and attractions?
 Why do we have an opinion about what is appropriate love or not?

 These are the questions, among many others, I want to address and discuss in my work.
-Even if some of my paintings on the surface might seem all about pleasure, these are thoughts that have my attention on an everyday basis.
+Even if some of my paintings on the surface might seem all about pleasure, these are thoughts that are always with me.

 “Kaishun” by Senju

 When I started creating erotic art, I decided early on to try to question the norms of our contemporary society and the idea of “normal” being equal to “natural”.

 What this means to me is constantly exploring my inner workings to see what kind of biases and prejudices plague me without myself being necessarily aware of them.
 I am sure we all have plenty of old dusty boxes inside us best destined for recycling.